European Political Economy Consortium (EPEC)

 The Institute for Advanced Study in Toulouse is a unified scientific project whose aim is to study human behaviour.
 It offers an innovative and multidisciplinary approach to science and welcome international researchers trained in the different social sciences to tackle important research questions.

 London School of Economics and Political Science (LSE)

 The Political Science and Political Economy (PSPE) research group at the LSE brings together faculty and PhD students who do quantitative and/or formal research on political institutions, political behaviour, public policy, and political economy.

 The research groups at each partner coordinate their regular seminars, workshops and conferences in the field of political economy – interdisciplinary events which bring together economists, political scientists and related disciplines.
-Scholars from partner centers, including PhD candidates, can present and discuss their research at these events in EPEC’s excellent international environment.
+Scholars from partner centres, including PhD candidates, can present and discuss their research at these events in EPEC’s excellent international environment.